 Horace Accessibility Report

-Horace offers 6 accessibility features in the Difficulty, Reading, Controls and Audio areas to aid enjoyment of the game for different players.
+Horace offers 6 accessibility features in the Difficulty, Getting Started, Reading, Controls and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Horace is a platform adventure full of nostalgic pop-culture references and British humour.
 You run and jump through a funny and heartfelt story told by Horace, the game's charming robot protagonist.
 Adopted by a wealthy family for reasons unknown, Horace simply wants to find his place in the world.
 Things don't quite go to plan though and the family end up scattered to the wind, which leads Horace out from the confines of the family mansion to adventure across the world (and time and space).

 Save Anytime: The game automatically saves progress or you can save any time, and not lose progress.
 This avoids being forced back to the start of a level, or checkpoint when you fail a particular challenge.